Order-maintenance problem: Insert

 of Y, if there is room for X in the list, that is if the length of the list is no greater than $2\log N$ after the insertion.
-It's local label is given by the local list labeling algorithm for exponential labels.
+Its local label is given by the local list labeling algorithm for exponential labels.
 This case takes $O(1)$ amortized time.

 If the local list overflows, it is split evenly into two lists of size $\log N$, and the items in each list are given new labels from their (independent) ranges.
 This creates a new sublist, which is inserted into the list of sublists, and the new sublist node is given a label in the list of sublists by the list-labeling algorithm.
 Finally X is inserted into the appropriate list.

 This sequence of operations take $O(\log N)$ time, but there have been $\Omega(\log N)$ insertions since the list was created or last split.
 Thus the amortized time per insertion is $O(1)$.